 Julian is currently working as a producer and account manager in Berlin.
-After graduating from CareerFoundry’s UX Design Program a few years ago, we asked him to share his words of wisdom in a letter to his former self.
+We’ve kept in touch since first speaking to him for this article after he graduated from CareerFoundry’s UX Design Program.
+Now that a few years have passed, we asked Julian to share his words of wisdom about his career journey in a letter to his former self.

-Here, Julian shares what he would have told himself if he knew what he did now, and his advice for embarking on a career change journey of your own…
+Here, he shares what he would have told himself if he knew what he did now, and his advice for embarking on a career change journey of your own…

 Dear Julian in 2018,